danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 icon:  swift
 ---

 In this post, we'll create a package for the Swift Package Manager.
-The result will be a package that adds more gestures to `SwiftUI`.
+The result will be a package that adds more gestures to SwiftUI.
 You can find the finished package [here][Project].

 I will evolve the package with support for CocoaPods, Carthage, Fastlane and Bitrise etc. in upcoming posts.
 At the end of this post, we'll have a fully functional package, but it will lack some features that every decent open source project should have.